Unit 1: Foundations of Longevity Coaching¶

 Use implementation intentions.
 Research shows that specific plans dramatically improve adherence.¹ "I will do 10 minutes of strength training when I finish my morning coffee at 7am in my home gym" works better than "I'll try to exercise more."

 Define testing parameters.
-How will you know if this is working?
-What's the testing period, 2 weeks?
-4 weeks?
-What data will you collect?
-Having clear parameters prevents the intervention from drifting indefinitely without evaluation.
+Decide how you’ll know if this is working, including the testing period (2 weeks?
+4 weeks?) and what data you’ll collect.
+Clear parameters keep the intervention from drifting indefinitely without evaluation.

 In short-term coaching, you monitor week-to-week progress.
-In longevity coaching, you're watching trends over months and years, while still tracking what's happening now.
+In longevity coaching, you’re watching trends over months and years, while still keeping an eye on what’s happening right now.

 Multiple timeframes matter: